Proof of the Riemann Hypothesis: Proof of the Riemann Hypothesis

-Since $a\,\in\mathbb{R}$ and $0<a<1$, all equations \ref{eq:21} to \ref{eq:24} do not provide a valid result (i.e. according to equations \ref{eq:21} to \ref{eq:24}, $a$ would be either complex, or $a\leq0$, or $a\geq1$) $\text{\lightning}$. \end{enumerate} Thus, the only valid solution is $a=\frac{1}{2}$ and the Riemann Hypothesis is true, Q.E.D..
+with preconditions $b\neq0$ and $a((a-1)^{2}+b^{2})\neq0$.
+Thus, $a=\frac{1}{2}$ follows from Eq. \ref{eq:27} = Eq. \ref{eq:28}.
+Ergo, $a=\frac{1}{2}$ is the only valid solution for the Zeta function to become zero in the critical stripe and the Riemann Hypothesis is true, Q.E.D..